reskilled/DEE/README.md

 5. Constraints are inevitable - they must be continuously detected and eliminated.

-6. There is no perfect work setup - during the process, we will need to correct and adjust each process to the main business goals.
+6. There is no perfect work setup - during the process, we will need to correct and adjust each process to our resources and the main business goals.